Wondering how much the FAA Part 107 test costs and how to find Part 107 testing centers?

 FAA Part 107 Test Cost

-The FAA Part 107 test cost should be right at $150, although some test centers charge a few extra dollars for administrative purposes.
+The FAA Part 107 test cost should be right at $160, although some test centers are owned by PSI (test provider) will charge $96.

 Jump down within this article to learn more about the FAA Part 107 test cost.